zuozhenggh/learning-library/developer-library/converged-db-on-premises/ords/ords.md

 - **Expiration Date** - June 2021

 ## See an issue?
 Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
-Please include the *workshop name*, *lab* and *step* in your request.
+Please include the *workshop name*, *lab* and *STEP* in your request.
 If you don't see the workshop name listed, please enter it manually.
 If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.